 In the Eucharist we put our belief about God, about our life together and about ourselves into words and actions.
 We come to touch the hem of Christ’s garment.

 Christ is the bread of life.

 You will find several forms of the Eucharist which are deliberately quite different from each other.
 This is to provide richness in our worship and to cater for the variety in the church community.
-There are three forms in Māori, one of which is in English as well as in Māori.
+There are two forms in Māori, one of which is in English as well as in Māori.
 It is important to understand that the Māori liturgies express the theology and understanding of Māori people.
 In the parallel service the Māori is not the precise equivalent of the English.